 The project, called ‘See You in 10 Years,’ is a partnership between the charity and the National Library of Scotland, who will store the time capsule for 10 years before it is opened in 2030.

 Scottish Book Trust’s patron and award-winning author Val McDermid has joined young people of Scotland to contribute to a time capsule for Book Week Scotland.

 Six young writers will also be included in the time capsule, selected by a panel including Scottish Book Trust staff.
 They will have the opportunity to showcase their work to families and friends alongside Val McDermid during a private celebration.
-On Friday 20 November, a film documenting the creation of the time capsule will premiere on YouTube(this will open in a new window).
+On Friday 20 November, a film documenting the creation of the time capsule will premiere on YouTube.

 The young people included in the time capsule are: Skye, 16 from Glasgow; Keir, 17 from Falkirk; Emily, 17 from Falkirk; Reilly, 13 from Kinross; Robecca, 18 from North Ayrshire and Hannah, 17 from Sutherland.

 Artist Ali Forbes from Glasgow was commissioned to create the time capsule.
 A jewellery design graduate of the Royal College of Art and Central Saint Martins, London, Ali first discovered jewellery making and design when she participated in an HND course at Cardonald College.

 Book Week Scotland is the country’s biggest celebration of reading and writing and it returns for its ninth year from Monday 16 November to Sunday 22 November.
 Although there will be no physical events this year, the Digital Festival has a stellar line-up including award-winning author Denise Mina; actor and comedian Ruby Wax; bestselling crime writer Louise Welsh and First Minister Nicola Sturgeon.

 Val McDermid, author and patron of Scottish Book Trust said: